The Mindbody approach

 How does stress cause pain?

-How can my approach help?
+How can the Mindbody approach help?

 1